Momolem/knowledge-mkdocs/docs/CleanCode/State.md

 ## Pro and  Cons
 Pros | Cons
 ---| ---
-_[Single Responsibility Principle](CleanCode/Single%20Responsibility%20Principle.md)_.
+_[Single Responsibility Principle](./Single%20Responsibility%20Principle.md)_.
 Organize the code related to particular states into separate classes. | Applying the pattern can be overkill if a state machine has only a few states or rarely changes.
-_[Open Closed Principle](CleanCode/Open%20Closed%20Principle.md)_.
+_[Open Closed Principle](./Open%20Closed%20Principle.md)_.
 Introduce new states without changing existing state classes or the context. |
 Simplify the code of the context by eliminating bulky state machine conditionals. |

 ## Relations with Other Patterns
-- [Bridge](CleanCode/Bridge.md), [State](CleanCode/State.md), [Strategy](CleanCode/Strategy.md) (and to some degree [Adapter](CleanCode/Adapter.md)) have very similar structures.
+- [Bridge](./Bridge.md), [State](State.md), [Strategy Pattern](./Strategy.md) (and to some degree [Adapter](./Adapter.md)) have very similar structures.
 Indeed, all of these patterns are based on [composition](composition.md), which is delegating work to other objects.
 However, they all solve different problems.
 A pattern isn’t just a recipe for structuring your code in a specific way.
 It can also communicate to other developers the problem the pattern solves.
-- State can be considered as an extension of [Strategy](CleanCode/Strategy.md).
+- State can be considered as an extension of [Strategy Pattern](./Strategy.md).
 Both patterns are based on [composition](composition.md): they change the behavior of the context by delegating some work to helper objects.
-[Strategy](CleanCode/Strategy.md) makes these objects completely independent and unaware of each other.
+[Strategy Pattern](./Strategy.md) makes these objects completely independent and unaware of each other.
 However, State doesn’t restrict dependencies between concrete states, letting them alter the state of the context at will.